North Carolina A&T State University: Admissions

 Admission to North Carolina A&T is rated as "more selective" by U.S. News & World Report.
-The university received over 30,000 applications for the Fall 2022 semester.
+The university received over 50,000 applications for the Fall 2025 semester.
 The university maintains a rolling admissions program.
 Of those students admitted, their average GPA was 3.77, SAT scores averaged 1058 while ACT scores averaged 19.99.

 Research

 North Carolina A&T is a member of the Southeastern Universities Research Association and classified among "R2: Doctoral Universities – High research activity".
-In the 2018 fiscal year, the university conducted over $64 million in academic and scientific research.
-As of 2018, the university ranked third in sponsored funding among University of North Carolina institutions, with a total of $64 million in awarded funds.
-Of that total, over 90 percent were funds awarded from federal agencies.
+In the 2025 fiscal year, the university conducted over $96.2 million in academic and scientific research.
+As of 2025, the university ranked third in sponsored funding among University of North Carolina institutions.
+A supermajority of its awards come from federal agencies.